 Reminiscent of The Girls by Emma Cline and Sweetbitter by Stephanie Danler, this literary coming-of-age story feeds a growing demand in adult fiction for candid portrayals of the young female experience as complex and provocative, and announces a bold new voice in Canadian fiction.

-Throw Down Your Shadows will be published in July 2020 by Vagrant Press, an imprint of Nimbus Publishing.
+Published by Vagrant Press, an imprint of Nimbus Publishing.